openelb/website/content/en/docs/getting-started/_index.md

 ##### **[Installation](/docs/getting-started/installation/)**

-Describes how to install Porter on Kubernetes and KubeSphere.
+Describes how to install Porter on Kubernetes, KubeSphere, and K3s.

 ##### **[Configuration](/docs/getting-started/configuration/)**